grantnathanielbrown/slithereen/slithereen-frontend/planning/planning.md

 ## MVP

-- question displays at middle of the screen
+- question displays at middle of the screen.
+- users can actually play the game, answering questions and having them be right or wrong
 - question runs out over time
+- multiple users connect at once and play against each other
-- score
+- chat functionality

 ### Bronze
-- users can add questions
+- score is unique to users

+### Silver
 - users can log in and log out
--

-### Silver
-- multiple users connect at once and play against each other
--

 ### Gold
+- user profile with wins, stored score, whatever
+- I make my own API and users get full CRUD on it

 ## TODO